Flag Desecration Amendment: Potential interpretations of the amendment

-This seems to suggest that the amendment will apply only to acts where the actor intends offense.
+This seems to suggest that the amendment would apply only to acts where the actor intends offense.

-Since the amendment would allow prohibition against only "the flag of the United States", it could be construed as only applying to flags that are the property of the United States government, as opposed to private property.
+Since the amendment would allow prohibition against only "the flag of the United States", it could be construed as only applying to flags that are the property of the United States government, as opposed to personal or private property.
 This language could also be interpreted as being limited to flags that meet the exact specifications for the United States flag laid out in federal law.
 It is unclear what effect the amendment would have with respect to former flags of the United States, such as the 48-star flag that preceded the admission of Alaska and Hawaii, or the original 13-star Betsy Ross flag, or how far from the traditional definition of a flag a symbol could deviate (for example, having orange stripes instead of red) before falling out of the ambit of the amendment's jurisdiction.

 The First Amendment Center concluded that the Supreme Court was likely to interpret this language narrowly, resulting in decisions that would not satisfy either proponents or opponents of the proposed amendment.
 These questions would necessarily await the interpretative role of the courts, and such a process would likely require several years for the resolution of each issue.